 Otherwise, if it is too complicated, they just leave it.
-You have to make sure of all the points of contact, you are integrating the sign-up form.
+You must make sure of all the contact points; you are integrating the sign-up form.

 Gating Your Content

-This is another smart way to collect email addresses from curiosity-driven readers or visitors on your blog or website.
+This is another smart way to collect email addresses from curiosity-driven readers or visitors to your blog or website.

-Gating content here means that you have to restrict them to read further on or at all unless the reader provides their email address.
+Gating content here means that you have to restrict them from reading further on or at all unless the reader provides their email address.

 It has to be so good that sharing their email address feels like the least they can do is read the further content.

-You should not use this gated content strategy on all of your blogs or content on websites.
+You should not use this gated content strategy on your blogs or website content.

 Putting Subscription Forms In Footer

-The footer of the website is another static opportunity for you to integrate another sign-up form.
+The website’s footer is another static opportunity for you to integrate another sign-up form.

-You have to make sure to put a compact sign-up form only asking for an email address and not a name or anything more.
+You have to make sure to put a compact sign-up form only asking for an email address, not a name or anything more.